 This area breaks down the money owed by the same criteria the patient accounts' balance is broken down: 0-30 days, 31-60 days, 61-90 days, and so on.
 For each aging range, there are multiple rows that display additional information, depending on what Balance options are checked in the General Tab.

-The Billed BAL column shows the dollar amount of monies owed for that time period.
-If you have the "Show Pending Write Offs" option enabled.
+The Account Balance column shows the dollar amount of monies owed for that time period.

 The % of Total column shows the percentage of the amount owed, out of all money owed to the office.
 After the "% of Total" column is a bar graph that represents this percentage.
 The blue portion of the bar represents the amount that is patient portion, and the red amount reflects the insurance portion.

-Next, the Pending Write Offs are listed, followed by PAT PORTION and INS PORTION columns.
+Next, the PAT PORTION and INS PORTION columns.
 These columns display the dollar amount of money owed from that time period that is in the patient or insurance potion, respectively.

 Below the total aging analysis is some additional information on your office's A/R.